 As noted, Hodgkin lymphoma is classified histologically according to four subtypes.
 Nodular sclerosis is the most common subtype, representing approximately 72% of the cases of pediatric Hodgkin lymphoma.
-This subtype occurs most frequently in adolescents, and the mediastinum is involved in 80% of cases [24].
-Mixed cellularity Hodgkin lymphoma accounts for approximately 25% of pediatric Hodgkin lymphoma, most frequently developing in children younger than 10 years of age [24].
+This subtype occurs most frequently in adolescents, and the mediastinum is involved in 80% of cases [27].
+Mixed cellularity Hodgkin lymphoma accounts for approximately 25% of pediatric Hodgkin lymphoma, most frequently developing in children younger than 10 years of age [27].
 It is usually associated with the peripheral lymph nodes of the upper part of the body.

-Hodgkin lymphoma is staged according to the Ann Arbor classification system (also referred to as the Lugano classification system), which categorizes the disease as stage I through IV according to the extent of lymph node involvement (Table 9) [123].
-The system is based on the premise that Hodgkin lymphoma progresses along contiguous lymph nodes [124].
-Within this classification system there are additional designations that are applied to further define symptoms and disease [124].
+The American Joint Committee on Cancer has adopted the Lugano classification system to evaluate and stage lymphoma.
+The Lugano system replaces the Ann Arbor classification system (which was adopted in 1971).
+The Lugano system categorizes the disease as stage I through IV according to the extent of lymph node involvement (Table 9) [129].
+The system is based on the premise that Hodgkin lymphoma progresses along contiguous lymph nodes [130].
+Within this classification system there are additional designations that are applied to further define symptoms and disease [130].

-ANN ARBOR CLASSIFICATION FOR STAGING OF HODGKIN LYMPHOMA Stage Criteria Ι Involvement of a single lymph node region II Involvement of two or more lymph node regions (number to be stated) on the same side of the diaphragm III Involvement of lymph node regions on both sides of the diaphragm IV Noncontiguous involvement of one or more extralymphatic organs or tissues with or without associated lymph node involvement Subclassif fications A Asymptomatic В Displaying specific symptoms of unexplained loss of more than 10% of body weight in the six months before diagnosis, unexplained fever with temperatures greater than 38 degrees Centigrade for more than three days, or drenching night sweats Е Extralymphatic disease resulting from direct extension of an involved lymph node region S Involvement of the spleen Source: [12 23; 125] Table 9
+LUGANO SYSTEM FOR STAGING OF HODGKIN LYMPHOMA Stage Criteria I (limited stage) Involvement of a single lymph node region or single extranodal site II (limited stage) Involvement of two or more lymph node regions (number to be stated) on the same side of the diaphragm, and may include limited contiguous extranodal involvement III (advanced stage) Involvement of lymph node regions in the spleen or on both sides of the diaphragm IV (advanced stage) Noncontiguous involvement of one or more extralymphatic organs or tissues with or without associated lymph node involvement Subclassifications A Asymptomatic В Displaying specific symptoms of unexplained loss of more than 10% of body weight in the six months before diagnosis, unexplained fever with temperatures greater than 38 degrees Centigrade for more than three days, or drenching night sweats Е Single extranodal site involvement in stage I or limited contiguous extranodal involvement in stage II.
+Involvement of noncontiguous extranodal sites is considered stage IV.
+Source: [129] Table 9